jarredhawkins/elgin-2468/README.md

 For those not as lucky as me, you should be able to look for a set that looks like this photo:

 ![image](https://user-images.githubusercontent.com/9409193/235413445-310432f2-36da-43f2-b5e0-4040534b078a.png)

+### 3D printing a cam to make the machine center homing

+This is an idea I saw floating somewhere in a Facebook group.

+I haven't had the need/time to take this up, but this could be a very interesting project.